 Cacti requires a MySQL database.
 It is a complete network graphing solution designed to harness the power of RRDTool‘s data storage and graphing functionality.
 Cacti provides a fast poller, advanced graph templating, multiple data acquisition methods, and user management features out of the box.
 All of this is wrapped in an intuitive, easy to use interface that makes sense for LAN-sized installations up to complex networks with hundreds of devices.

-But you might find it more cost effective to have the engineers at SD-WAN-Experts do the work for you.
+But you might find it more cost-effective to have the engineers at SD-WAN-Experts do the work for you.
 All you need to do is provide an available machine with a Linux install (Ubuntu, CentOS, RedHat, etc) with remote access via a VPN.
 Our engineers will then download all the software remotely, install and configure the machine.
-When we are done with the monitoring, beside understanding how to solve your problem (and solving it!) you will have your own network monitoring system installed for your use on a daily basis.
-We’ll teach you how to use it, which is quite simple using the web based tools, so you can view it from any machine on your network.
+When we are done with the monitoring, besides understanding how to solve your problem (and solving it!) you will have your own network monitoring system installed for your use on a daily basis.
+We’ll teach you how to use it, which is quite simple using the web-based tools, so you can view it from any machine on your network.

 If you need assistance in troubleshooting your wide area network, contact SD-WAN-Experts today!